Pull to refresh

 Overview

-Gladstone Investment issued an 8% “baby bond” in 2023 when money was expensive and investors wanted yield.
-Now it’s ending that relationship early: the company called the entire $74.75 million 8.00% Notes due 2028 (ticker: GAINL) and set the redemption for December 16, 2025—at par plus accrued interest.
+Gladstone issued an 8% baby bond in 2023 when money was expensive and investors wanted yield.
+Now the company is calling the $74.75 million 8.00% Notes due 2028 (ticker: GAINL) for redemption on December 16, 2025—at par plus accrued interest.

 Key Indicators